Italy: Sardinia, Carloforte, Sulcis & Chia | VBT Bicycling Vacations Skip to Main Content

 What to Expect:

-A long fun downhill takes you to Portixeddu’s hamlet and beaches, where, in season, you can find bars and restrooms to change into your swimsuit.
-An easy coastal ride takes you almost all the way to Buggerru, where you have a first climb averaging a 7% elevation average grade.
-In Buggerru, take advantage of the grocery store or bar.
-After the fjord of Buggerru, you descend to the bay of Cala Domestica, then commence the most challenging climb of the day: 4 miles with an average elevation gain of 5%, with some peaks of 10 to 12%.
-Rewarded with a long downhill coastal ride into Nebida, please exercise caution.
-In Nebida, don’t miss the short walk recorded in RWGPS to view the Pan di Zucchero cliff and the remains of the docks where the mineral ore was stocked.
+A fun, extended downhill brings you to the hamlet and beaches of Portixeddu, where, in season, bars and restrooms are available if you’d like to change into your swimsuit.
+An easy coastal section leads you almost to Buggerru, where you’ll face your first climb—about a 7% average grade.
+In Buggerru, take advantage of the grocery store or a bar stop.
+After the town’s fjord, you descend to the bay of Cala Domestica before tackling the most challenging climb of the day: four miles with a 5% average grade and short sections reaching 10–12%.
+Your effort is rewarded with a long coastal descent into Nebida—please ride with caution.
+Once in Nebida, don’t miss the short walk recorded in RWGPS to view Pan di Zucchero and the ruins of the historic ore-loading docks.

-An easy ride takes you into the little town of Gonnesa, where you find cafes and a few shops.
-From the town, the road again climbs steadily and gradually for 2 miles, rewarded by stunning sea views on your right before descending till the ferry dock area.
-If you have some energy left, the short out-and-back to the stone ruins of the Nuragic settlement provide expansive views of the entire coast.
+From Nebida, an easy ride leads to the small town of Gonnesa, where cafés and a few shops are available.
+Leaving town, the road climbs steadily for about two miles, offering stunning sea views to your right before descending toward the ferry dock.
+If you still have energy, consider a short out-and-back detour to the nearby Nuragic stone ruins, which offer expansive coastal views.
 The ferry dock bar may be closed, but toilets and vending machines are available in the ticket station and on board the ferry.

 Included Meals: Breakfast

-After breakfast, spend the day as you wish exploring the charms and treasures in and around Carloforte.
+After breakfast, spend the day as you wish, exploring the charms and treasures in and around Carloforte.
 This island hub was established in the 18th century by 30 families of coral fishers from Liguria, on Italy’s northwestern coast.
-Their search for coral first took them farther south to the Tunisian island of Tabarka, then here.
-The name “tabarchini” is still used today to call the local population.
-Their accent, customs, and traditions are not typical Sardinian, but Ligurian.
-Today’s major catch in the waters surrounding San Pietro is not coral, but tuna.
-An entire industry has grown around this coveted fish.
+Their search for coral first took them south to the Tunisian island of Tabarka, and eventually to San Pietro.
+The name tabarchini is still used today to refer to the local population, whose accent, customs, and traditions reflect their Ligurian—not Sardinian—heritage.
+Today, the major catch in the waters surrounding San Pietro is not coral but tuna, and an entire industry has grown around this prized fish.

-You may choose to wade into the turquoise waters of La Caletta, a partly rocky cove, or head to Capo Sandalo on the western coast to view the spectacular clifftop lighthouse and its breathtaking views.
-Or simply roam the quaint alleyways of Carloforte, stopping at family-owned eateries to sample the freshest bluefin tuna in the world, perhaps served as part of the island’s specialty, linguine alla bottarga.
+Perhaps relax and wade at La Caletta, a partly rocky cove lapped by turquoise waters.
+Or head to Capo Sandalo on the island’s western coast to visit its dramatic clifftop lighthouse and take in the breathtaking views.
+You might also enjoy roaming the quaint alleyways of Carloforte, stopping at family-owned eateries to sample the island’s specialty: linguine alla bottarga, often served with some of the freshest bluefin tuna in the world.

 Today's Ride Choices

-Afternoon: Hotel to Tuna fish factory to viewpoint to Hotel — 10 km (6 miles)
+Afternoon: Hotel to Tuna Fish Factory and Viewpoint Loop — 10 km (6 miles)

 What to Expect:

-Plan the day as you like.
-The routes are designed to provide an array of options.
-On this varied route, depart the town along a short gravel bike path on the shore of the salt marsh and after rolling terrain arrive at La Caletta beach, which is the best accessible sand and rocky beach on the island for a swim.
-The route continues to a viewpoint at Mezzaluna, and then a fascinating stone formation in the sea known as Le Colonne.
+Plan the day as you like—these routes are designed to offer a range of options.
+On this varied loop, you’ll depart town along a short gravel bike path that runs beside the salt marsh.
+After a stretch of rolling terrain, you’ll arrive at La Caletta Beach, one of the island’s best accessible sand-and-rock beaches for a swim.
+The route continues to a scenic viewpoint at Mezzaluna, then on to Le Colonne, a fascinating stone formation rising from the sea.

-This short ride is easy and scenic, taking you from your hotel to the tuna fish factory and viewpoint of Isola Piana.
+This short ride takes you from your hotel to the tuna fish factory and a viewpoint overlooking Isola Piana.
+It’s a gentle, scenic route ideal for a lighter riding day.

-You may also choose to take a break from the bike and discover the island from the sea, buying an optional tour of the island by boat.
+You may also choose to take a break from the bike and discover the island from the sea by purchasing an optional boat tour of San Pietro Island.

 Included Meals: Breakfast

-After breakfast, you embark a ferry for a short ride to the island of Sant’Antioco, part of the province of Sulcis, which also includes a vast portion of the main island.
-Here, the ancient site of Sulci reveals that this was the most prosperous ancient Carthaginian and, later, Roman settlement of Sardinia.
-You cycle among its splendid seaside landscapes, passing what remains of its basilica and necropolis and several round megalithic towers known as nuraghes, the latter preserved from the island’s Nuragic civilization.
-A stop at the archeological museum just outside the city of Sant’Antioco is a must.
+After breakfast, you board a short ferry ride to the island of Sant’Antioco, part of the Sulcis province, which also includes a large section of Sardinia’s southwestern coast.
+The ancient site of Sulci reveals that this was once the most prosperous Carthaginian—and later Roman—settlement in Sardinia.
+You’ll cycle through splendid seaside landscapes, passing the remnants of its basilica, necropolis, and several nuraghes, the round megalithic towers left by the island’s Nuragic civilization.
+A stop at the archaeological museum just outside the town of Sant’Antioco is highly recommended.

-After time to explore the contours of history and the hidden corners of Sant’Antioco, you bike back to Sardinia via an isthmus.
-Today, a newly laid bike path points the way, but it was the Carthaginians who built the causeway that links the small island to the mainland.
+After exploring the island’s rich history and hidden corners, you return to Sardinia via an isthmus.
+Today, a newly paved bike path guides your way—but it was the Carthaginians who originally built the causeway connecting the island to the mainland.

 Today's Ride Choices

-Afternoon: Lu' Hotel to Porto Pino and back — 21 km (12 miles)
+Afternoon: Optional Lu’ Hotel to Porto Pino and Back — 22 km (13 miles)

 What to Expect:

-A 25-minute ferry ride takes you to the island of Sant’Antioco (open the Hotel to Calasetta Ferry RWGPS ride to find your way to the pier).
-Make sure you have tickets for you and your bike ready before boarding (your Local host handed them out at the first meeting).
+A 25-minute ferry ride takes you to the island of Sant’Antioco (open the Hotel Hieracon to Calasetta Ferry RWGPS route to find your way to the pier).
+Be sure to have your tickets for both you and your bike ready before boarding—your Local Host provided these at the first meeting.

-Short option: after you disembark in Calasetta, the route weaves from the coast and then inland, in an area of underground ruins of nuraghi and the ancient city of Sulki.
-You learn about these ancient wonders at the fascinating archeological museum, where, depending on your interest, a visit can take from one to three hours.
-The ride continues to the center of Sant’Antioco, on the sea promenade, where you find a grocery store, bars, and restaurants.
-Depart Sant’Antioco with caution on the bridge shared with cars, then soon relax on a new flat bike path for about 8 miles, and finally enjoy country roads that take you through Cannonau vineyards and farmland, an easy gradual climb to your hotel inland, in the village of Sant’Anna Arresi.
+After disembarking in Calasetta, the route winds from the coast inland, passing through an area rich with underground ruins of nuraghi and the ancient city of Sulki.
+Learn more about these historic wonders at the Archaeological Museum, where a visit can take anywhere from one to three hours depending on your interest.
+The ride continues to the seaside promenade in the town of Sant’Antioco, where you’ll find a grocery store, bars, and restaurants.
+Depart Sant’Antioco cautiously via the car-shared bridge, then enjoy a newly paved, flat bike path for about eight miles.
+The route concludes with quiet country roads through Cannonau vineyards and farmland, with a gentle climb to your hotel in the inland village of Sant’Anna Arresi.

-A 20-km (12-mile) total out-and-back ride takes you through the village of Sant’Anna Arresi first on town streets then on to the new smooth bike path leading to the beach town of Porto Pino where you can enjoy a swim and beverage at a beach bar.
+This optional 21-km (12-mile) out-and-back ride begins in the village of Sant’Anna Arresi, following town streets and a smooth new bike path to the beach town of Porto Pino.
+Here, you can enjoy a swim or a beverage at a local beach bar before returning the same way.

 Included Meals: Breakfast, Dinner